Chia Seeds and Warfarin: Can You Take Them Together?

 What happens when you take chia seeds with warfarin?

-Chia seeds (Salvia hispanica) are one of the richest plant sources of alpha-linolenic acid (ALA), the parent omega-3 fatty acid.
-They are also rich in soluble fiber and form a gelatinous coating when soaked in water.
-Warfarin is a vitamin K antagonist anticoagulant whose effect is reflected in the International Normalized Ratio (INR).
-Combining the two raises two distinct mechanistic questions.
+Chia seeds (Salvia hispanica) are one of the richest plant sources of alpha-linolenic acid (ALA), the parent omega-3 fatty acid, and they are also high in soluble fiber that turns gel-like when soaked.
+Warfarin is a vitamin K antagonist whose effect is tracked by the International Normalized Ratio (INR), and its therapeutic window is narrow.
+Eating chia regularly while taking warfarin raises two modest, separate questions.

 Why is this important?